raamcosta/compose-destinations/README.md

 - If navigating on top level (such as around `DestinationsNavHost`, bottom nav bar, etc)
    - `navController.rememberDestinationsNavigator()` if in a Composable
    - `navController.toDestinationsNavigator()` if not in a Composable

+## **DO NOT depend on jetpack compose navigation directly**
+Compose Destinations provides the correct version transitively.
+So, if you have dependency on `androidx.navigation:navigation-compose`, please remove it!
+This has always been true, but more important now.

 Read more about it [here](https://github.com/raamcosta/compose-destinations/releases/tag/2.1.0-beta02).